seslabSJU/oneM2M_Arduino-R4_app/README.md

 ## Prepartion

-1. Arduino IDE(at least 1.8.x over) install
+1. Install Arduino IDE(at least 1.8.x over)
-2. In Arduino IDE, side bar menu -> boards manager
+2. Go to side bar menu and click boards manager in Arduino IDE
-3. enter Arduino Uno R4 WiFi and install board manager
+3. Type Arduino Uno R4 WiFi in search bar and install board manager
-4. clone this project or download
+4. Clone this project or download

 ## How to execute